-Carolyn Gunther, Ph.D.
+Carolyn Gunther, Ph.D., RD.
 Associate Professor, Department of Human Sciences.
 Behavioral and environmental factors that influence a child’s risk for obesity.

 Irene Hatsu, Ph.D.
-Assistant Professor, Department of Human Sciences.
+Associate Professor, Department of Human Sciences.
 Nutrition and health consequences of food insecurity in underserved and vulnerable populations.

 Sanja Ilic, Ph.D.
-Assistant Professor, Department of Human Sciences.
+Associate Professor, Department of Human Sciences.
 Microbial food safety including human pathogens, E. coli, Samonella, and L. monocytogenes and food safety education.

 Rebecca Jackson, M.D.
 Associate Dean of Clincal Research.
 Director, The Center for Clinical and Translational Science; Professor, Division of Endocrinology, Diabetes and Metabolism.
 Metabolic bone diseases and women's health.

 William Kraemer, Ph.D.
 Professor, Department of Human Sciences.
 Dietary supplements and endocrine mechanisms related to growth and tissue repair.